Greginkansas/-openhab-openhab1wiki/One-Wire-Binding.md

 If the parameter is set to 0, it only reads the value on system start.
 If the parameter is set to -1, the property is not read at any time.

+**Optional parameter ignoreReadErrors (OneWire binding openhab Version >= 1.8.0)**

+With this Parameter it is possible to support iButtons (https://en.m.wikipedia.org/wiki/IButton).
+In the normal Modus the binding give an error on the event Bus if an One Wire item is not reachable.
+With this paramter the binding ignore real errors and don't send them to the Event bus

 **Optional parameter ignore85CPowerOnResetValues**

 	ignore85CPowerOnResetValues